 WarrantyThe Arizer Go includes a limited 2 year warranty when purchased from an authorized seller... like PuffItUp for example!
 The warranty protects functionality other than the battery and glass but user incurred damage isn't covered.
 The heating element itself is covered for a lifetime so if your unit activates but won't heat Arizer has your back.

 Comparable OptionsThe Arizer Go is an ultra compact pocket portable vaporizer with a removable 18650 and hybrid convection / conduction heating at $269 USD.
-Other options to consider within the same criteria are the Arizer Air 2 for $239 and the XMAX Fog for $159.
+Other options to consider within the same criteria are the Arizer Air 2 and the XMAX Fog.
 The Air 2's form is vastly different than the ArGo but it draws nearly the same and features the same removable 18650 battery.
 The XMAX Fog is a convection heavy hybrid with a similar size and form to the ArGo though it is limited to 5 set temperatures.
-The Healthy Rips Fury 2 at $139 also warrants mention for a very similar form to the ArGo at an even smaller size if you don't mind that the battery isn't removable.
+The Healthy Rips Fury 2 also warrants mention for a very similar form to the ArGo at an even smaller size if you don't mind that the battery isn't removable.